isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2020-06-18-jenkins-beginner.md

 # Motivation

 We are software engineers.
-Nowadays, the definition of SE is not limited just wring codes.
-Sometimes we have to set the applications up and running and give it to QA for testing.
+Nowadays, the definition of SE is not limited to just writing codes.
+Sometimes, we have to set the applications up and running and give it to QA for testing.
 Doing continuous deployments (CD) being in the agile environment is tough and time consuming.
-What if there is a way to automate the deployments and pay less supervision to CI/CD/CD.
+What if there is a way to automate the deployments ??? and pay less supervision to CI/CD/CD.
 So we can save time to write codes while a bot handling devops.
-It is good for atleast setting up testing environment.
+It is good for atleast setting up the testing environment.

-Jenkins enters here to the development tool kit.
+Jenkins enters here to the development tool kit.Buckle up.

 # Configuration

 There are many ways to use Jenkins.
-I am not going to talk about all the scenario.
+I am not going to talk about all the scenarios.
 I am just trying to give you a simple idea and give a push to get going.
-So I take the easy path.
+So I take the easy path - a happy path.

 # Set up with Docker

 1. Jenkins can be set up with Docker DinD (docker in docker), so docker images can be build and push to registry without the support of docker machine in the host machine.

 2. There is an otherway also for setting up jenkings with host machine docker engine.
-I prefer this method, so I can build images and spin up the containers.Lets try this jenkins pipeline with this setup.
+I prefer this method, so I can build images and spin up the containers.Lets try this jenkins pipeline.

-# installng jenking
+# Installng Jenkins

 If you want to do with docker dind , follow : https://www.jenkins.io/doc/book/installing